 Current Penn students and Penn alumni

 LPS Bachelor of Arts students are not eligible to enroll in Penn LPS Online.
-Courses delivered through Penn LPS Online count toward a Bachelor of Applied Arts and Sciences and a Bachelor of Fine Arts in LPS, but do not count toward a Bachelor of Arts degree at the University of Pennsylvania or toward graduate degree programs at Penn.
+Courses delivered through Penn LPS Online count toward a Bachelor of Applied Arts and Sciences and a Bachelor of Fine Arts in LPS, but do not count toward a Bachelor of Arts or Bachelor of Science degree at the University of Pennsylvania.

 Yes!
 Penn LPS Online welcomes alumni back into Penn’s inspiring academic atmosphere to explore new subjects or gain new skills.
 As alumni, you may enroll in any of the Penn LPS Online courses, certificates, or undergraduate degree program.
 There is no application fee for Penn Alumni.
 The system will automatically waive your fee when you select the "Penn Alumni Program."
 If you are not already enrolled in the alumni program, please visit the program page to apply.
 To complete the application, you will need to enter your personal information and academic background.
 Transcripts, standardized test scores, and recommendations are waived for alumni.

-If you are already enrolled in the Penn Alumni Program, you can register for Penn LPS Online courses now through Penn InTouch — no additional enrollment form is necessary.
+If you are already enrolled in the Penn Alumni Program, you can register for Penn LPS Online courses now through Path@Penn— no additional enrollment form is necessary.